Top 10 Landmark in Kent for Weekend Road Trips

 9. Bateman’s

-Bateman’s is a beautifully preserved 17th-century house that once belonged to the famous writer Rudyard Kipling, author of The Jungle Book and Kim.
+Bateman’sis a beautifully preserved 17th-century house that once belonged to the famous writer Rudyard Kipling, author of The Jungle Book and Kim.
 Set in East Sussex countryside, Bateman’s offers a fascinating insight into Kipling’s life and work.
+Bateman’s is one of the notable country houses in the region, known for its historical and architectural significance.

 The house itself is full of Kipling’s personal belongings, and you can explore his study, where he wrote many of his beloved stories.
 Outside, the gardens and peaceful grounds provide the perfect setting to reflect on Kipling’s connection to the natural world.